Build your professional portfolio website in minutes. Start your free 14-day trial today, no credit card required.

-It includes a list of the 100 best typefaces, short descriptions and histories of the 10 most popular typefaces, a list of suggested reading, and explanations on typeface classifications and characteristics.
-It’s a great introduction for any aspiring graphic designer, and has enough helpful information that it could be a useful resource to revisit again and again.
+It includes a list of the 100 best typefaces, short descriptions and histories of the 10 most popular typefaces, a list of suggested reading, and explanations of typeface classifications and characteristics.
+It’s a great introduction for any aspiring graphic designer and has enough helpful information that it could be a useful resource to revisit again and again.

-This article outlines all the resources you need to create a self-taught graphic design course to replace a traditional education.
+This article outlines all the resources you need to create a self-taught graphic design course to replace traditional education.
 It’s written by Sean Hodge, who’s currently the Business Editor for the Tuts+ educational network.
-He also has experience building a number of high traffic blogs.
+He also has experience building a number of high-traffic blogs.1

-The article is broken down into helpful subtopics such as design principles, history of design, and how to put together a design portfolio.
+The article is broken down into helpful subtopics such as design principles, the history of design, and how to put together a design portfolio.
 Each section provides a list of helpful resources including design books, educational blogs, job boards for finding design jobs, and websites where you can promote your work.

 It’s an incredibly comprehensive list of information that could be the primary basis for how you learn graphic design.
 At the very least, it is a helpful supplemental resource.

 Veerle Pieters is a Belgium-based graphic/web designer with a website dedicated to all things graphic design.
 She has experience designing everything from marketing and branding to logos, stationery, and brochures, as well as websites and intranet user interfaces.